 In order to allow everyone to get a better look at our business and how we operate, we publish several key pieces of information:

 Novartis has a strong history of corporate responsibility (CR) activities, and transparent reporting is a central part of our commitment.
-We issue an annual Corporate Responsibility Report, which consolidates the company’s CR reporting and details our progress against our targets.
+We issue an annual Novartis in Society Report (formerly Corporate Responsibility report), which consolidates the company’s CR reporting and details our progress against our targets.

 Our stakeholders have important questions about our business practices in the United States, including our approach to price adjustments, patient assistance, investment in research and development, and marketing.
 This report aims to help answer those questions.